ziyixing/data-science-project/README.md

 These projects were created as part of a practical learning journey, inspired by industry-focused training materials from 365 Careers.
 The aim is to go beyond simplified examples by working with unrefined data and developing analysis workflows that reflect professional data analyst responsibilities.

-License

-This repository is intended for educational use.
-Content may be referenced or adapted with appropriate credit.